CollinAlpert/MailSort/README.md

 ]
 ```
 Let's go through the fields.\
 id: Can be any string and can also be omitted.
-Only useful when wanting to refer to the rule in another rule.\
+Only useful when wanting to refer to the rule in another rule.

 haystack: The part of the email to search through.
-Possible values: subject, body, cc, bcc, sender, recipients\
+Possible values: subject, body, cc, bcc, sender, recipients.

 matchingMethod: The type of check to perform.
 Should the subject exactly match something, or is it enough if it contains it?
-Possible values: contains, equals, containsIgnoreCase, equalsIgnoreCase\
+Possible values: contains, equals, containsIgnoreCase, equalsIgnoreCase.

-needle: The phrase to search for in the haystack.\
+needle: The phrase to search for in the haystack.

 targetFolder: The folder to move the email to if it matches the criteria of the rule.
-Subfolders are currently not supported, but feel free to open a PR!\
+Subfolders are currently not supported, but feel free to open a PR!

 combineWith: Combine this rule with another rule (this is where the id comes into play).
-That way you can chain multiple rules to fine tune your sorting.\
+That way you can chain multiple rules to fine tune your sorting.

 combinationMethod: How to logically combine the two rules.
-Possible values: logicalAnd, logicalOr.\
+Possible values: logicalAnd, logicalOr.

 isCombinationRule: Specifies that this rule is only used in combination with another rule which references this one.
 This means you can omit the targetFolder.

 Once an email matches a rule, the email gets moved and the rest of the rules do not get evaluated, so the order of the rules may be important.